waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Vending Machine Drinks:** Can refresh tired POKéMON.
 *   **Hidden Items:** Must be interacted with from an adjacent tile.
 *   **Haircuts:** Increases a Pokémon's happiness.
 *   **Pokégear UI:** The Phone function has a sub-menu ('Whom do you want to call?').
-Pressing 'B' is required to exit this sub-menu and return to the main Pokégear navigation.
+This is a modal state.
+Directional buttons are DISABLED.
+You MUST press 'B' to exit this sub-menu and return to the main Pokégear navigation.

 ## II.
 Key Items & TMs
 *   **COIN CASE:** Allows playing at the Game Corner.
 Found in the Goldenrod Underground.